-The Academy Trust is a charitable company limited by guarantee and an exempt charity.
+The Trust is a charitable company limited by guarantee and an exempt charity.

-The charitable company's Memorandum and Articles of Association are the primary governing document of the Academy Trust.
+The charitable company's Memorandum and Articles of Association are the primary governing document of the Trust.

-The Trustees of Portico Academy Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees of the Trust are also the directors of the charitable company for the purposes of company law.